This article explains the Path Analyzer, its filters, and various configurations.

 Configure the following settings in Path Analyzer to create a path and collect user data:

 - Starting with / Ending with allows you to analyze the journey to or from a feature based on the user session.

 - Feature / Engagement allows you to select a feature or engagement.
 The path report starts or ends from the selected feature or engagement.

 - Engagement / Feature Select: Select the engagement or feature from which the path report must begin or end.
 This drop-down menu is populated based on the option selected in the previous menu.

-- User or Session Scope: allows you to visualize journey across visits under user scope or per session where the same users will be measured more than once.
+- User / Session Scope allows you to visualize journey across visits under user scope or per session where the same users will be measured more than once.

 Note: A new PX Session will begin after 30 minutes of user inactivity.

-- Steps: defined how deep you want the journey to reflect.
+- Steps: Define how deep you want the journey to reflect.

 Measure the First Mile of Product